 Furthermore, pursuant to Sudden Cardiac Arrest Awareness (SB5083) legislation, we are requiring the coaches immediately realize the urgency of calling 911 and following the designated instructions as set forth in the training course.
 We request that everyone remain in the bleachers and leave entrances and walkways clear for medical personnel.
 Every second counts.

 Observe the start and finish times of the games.
 Move in and out in a timely fashion.

-Membership into the Spokane AAU Basketball League will be granted to any team upon payment of the League Season registration fee, as long as each team does not exceed the maximum team number set for that grade level and meets all mandatory deadline requirements and fees.
+Membership into the Spokane Hoops EBL will be granted to any team upon payment of the League Season registration fee, as long as each team does not exceed the maximum team number set for that grade level and meets all mandatory deadline requirements and fees.

 Fees are non-refundable – except when there are not enough teams to form a league for a specific grade level or when there are too many teams in a specific grade level exceeding the space available